Prior Authorization

 Appeal outlook: Mixed

 Prior authorization denials have a surprisingly strong overturn rate when appealed.
-KFF (2024) found that approximately 81% of appealed Medicare Advantage prior authorization denials were fully or partially overturned.
-Additionally, a 2022 OIG report found that 13% of MA prior authorization denials would have been approved under Original Medicare’s coverage rules.
+KFF found that 80.7% of appealed Medicare Advantage prior authorization denials were fully or partially overturned in 2024.
+Additionally, a 2022 OIG investigation found that 13% of MA prior authorization denials would have been approved under Original Medicare’s coverage rules.

 However, the outcome depends on your situation.
 Retroactive authorization is sometimes possible, especially for urgent or emergency services.
 Your appeal is stronger if the service was medically necessary and your provider can support that with documentation.